michelemarri/media-toolkit/README.md

 5. **Image Optimization**: Process during low-traffic periods

 ## Changelog

+### 2.4.0
+- **New**: AI Metadata Generation - Automatically generate alt text, titles, captions, and descriptions using AI Vision
+- **New**: Multi-provider support: OpenAI GPT-4o, Anthropic Claude, Google Gemini
+- **New**: Provider priority system with automatic fallback
+- **New**: AI Providers tab in Settings for configuration and testing
+- **New**: AI Metadata page with statistics dashboard and batch processing
+- **New**: Generate on Upload - Async AI metadata generation when new images are uploaded
+- **New**: Cost estimation before batch processing starts
+- **New**: Multi-language support for generated metadata
+- **New**: One-click "Generate with AI" button in Media Library attachment modal
+- **New**: Field completeness statistics (alt text, title, caption, description)
+- **New**: Minimum image size filter to skip icons and placeholders
+- **New**: Rate limiting and exponential backoff for API calls
+- **New**: Image resizing before AI analysis to reduce API costs
+- **New**: "AI Pending" indicator in Media Library for images being processed

 ### 2.3.0
 - **New**: Optimize on Upload - Automatically compress images when uploaded